 That fancy new kickstand will feel more sturdy than the flimsy kickstand on the original Switch, while the OLED screen shows your games off to a better advantage.

-Looking to snag a white OLED model?
+Looking to snag a white Switch OLED?
 Target might have one in stock.
 Check this link to see.

 The OLED model is a major upgrade from the original Switch as it has much longer battery life, a better screen, and an improved kickstand.
 Check Target to see if they have any in stock.

 Nintendo itself sells consoles and hardware.
-Check to see if you can grab a new OLED model from the company's official website.
+Check to see if you can grab a new Switch OLED from the company's official website.

-How is the Switch OLED model different from previous models?
+How is the Switch OLED different from previous models?

-There are several differences between the OLED model and previous Switch versions.
+There are several differences between the Switch OLED and previous Switch versions.
 For starters, you need to know that this is the fourth Nintendo Switch version to release thus far.
-There was the original Switch, the Switch V2, the Switch Lite, and now the Switch OLED model.
+There was the original Switch, the Switch V2, the Switch Lite, and now the Switch OLED.
 For thorough details explaining the differences, check out our Nintendo Switch versions guide

 You can get it in white Joy-Cons with a white dock, or you can get it with neon red and neon blue Joy-Cons with a black dock for $350.